keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Powered Armors.md

 ### Modules and Engine Power

 **Engines.**
 While all power armor requires an engine, not all engines are created equal or for the same purpose.
 The engines in these armors have generators in the same manner as 'Jacks that accumulate magical energy to power Runesteel "Modules".
 If an engine has 0 charges, it's power reserve is completely spent and the wearer suffers -2 AC until it regenerates.
+A wearer can only expend a number of charges equal to their Rune Point Maximum per turn.

 | Engine Type        | Rune Point Max | Charges | Recharge Rate | Other Effects                                                                                                                                                                                                                                             | Price |